SHEscher/XDLreg/README.md

 ```

 ## Jupyter notebooks
-The folder `jupyter notebooks/` contains a notebook for exploration of the functionality of this project.
+The folder `jupyter notebook/` contains a notebook for the exploration of the functionality of the introduced pipeline.

-## Cite
+## Citation

+In case of adaptation, and/or usage of this code, please cite:

 *add citation*